JonasReich/OpenUnrealUtilities/README.md

 Short summary of version changes so you don't have to sift through the entire history to find out what changed (roughly):

+- **0.7.0**
+	- Added plugin logo (matching to Open Unreal Conventions)
+	- Improved clang compatibility for PS4/Linux targets (still not guaranteed to run on those platforms)
 - **0.6.0**
 	- New Utilities: Spiral IDs, GarbageCollectionListener
 	- Various smaller bug fixes, improvements and cleanups